Large Language Models Are Human-Like Internally

 Figure~\ref{fig:params_ppp} illustrates these two relationships.
-The grey lines align with prior findings replying on the last layer~\cite{Oh2023-zw,michaelov2024revenge}, showing mixed scaling effects, where larger LMs do not consistently outperform smaller ones.
+The grey lines align with prior findings relying on the last layer~\cite{Oh2023-zw,michaelov2024revenge}, showing mixed scaling effects, where larger LMs do not consistently outperform smaller ones.
 However, the red lines reveal a positive scaling trend: larger LMs achieve equal or better $\Delta$LL compared to smaller LMs when internal layers are taken into account.
-The Pearson correlation coefficients between parameter numbers and $\Delta$LL from the best layers was significantly larger than zero on average, across settings.\footnote{We collected the correlation coefficients between params. and $\Delta$LL from 34 settings of $\{\mathrm{dataset}\}\times\{\mathrm{lens}\}$, and one-sample t-test shows that these coeffiencts are, on average, significantly larger than zero ($\text{p-value}<0.05$).} This suggests that when the analysis extends to internal layers, the $\Delta$LL ranking flips, revealing that larger LMs are seemingly more cognitively plausible.
+The Pearson correlation coefficients between parameter numbers and $\Delta$LL from the best layers were significantly larger than zero on average, across settings.\footnote{We collected the correlation coefficients between logarithmic number of model parameters and $\Delta$LL from the best layers from 34 settings of $\{\mathrm{dataset}\}\times\{\mathrm{lens}\}$, and one-sample t-test shows that these coefficients are, on average, significantly larger than zero ($\text{p-value}<0.05$).} This suggests that when the analysis extends to internal layers, the $\Delta$LL ranking flips, revealing that larger LMs are seemingly more cognitively plausible.
 In other words, larger LMs embed cognitively plausible, smaller LMs within their internal.
 One notable exception is the MAZE processing time in the NS dataset~\cite{Boyce2023AmazeON}, where a strictly negative scaling effect persists, even when internal layers are considered.
 PPL–$\Delta$LL relationships\footnote{Perplexity (PPL), a general quality measure of LMs, is a geometric mean of next-word probabilities over data $L$: $\prod_{t=1}^{|L|} p(w_t|\bm w_{<t})^{1/|L|}$.
 The PPL--$\Delta$LL relationship has long been investigated~\cite{frank2011insensitivity,Goodkind2018PredictiveQuality,kuribayashi-etal-2021-lower,Oh2023-zw}.} are additionally shown in Figure~\ref{fig:ppl_ppp} in the Appendix, which also show that the poor $\Delta$LL of larger, more accurate LMs is mitigated.